-The independent Qualified Persons have relied on information provided by ExploreCo and Magna Terra concerning the legal status of claims that form the Cape Spencer Project.
-Effort was made by author Harrington to review the information provided with respect to the legal status for obvious errors and omissions.
+The independent Qualified Persons have relied on information provided by 2647102 Ontario Inc. and Magna Terra concerning the legal status of mineral claims that form the Cape Spencer Project.
+Effort was made by author Harrington to review the information provided with respect to their status for obvious errors and omissions.
 However, Mr. Harrington is not responsible for any errors or omissions relating to the legal status of mineral claims described in this report.
-The authors have also relied upon ExploreCo and Magna Terra for opinions with respect to environmental issues, mineral property agreements and surface titles pertinent to the Cape Spencer Project.
+The authors have also relied upon 2647102 Ontario Inc. and Magna Terra for opinions with respect to environmental issues, mineral property agreements and surface titles pertinent to the Cape Spencer Project.